PaulZ0/EEUMovingBlocks/README.md

 Just like the game this world is hosted on, there isn't really a set goal to accomplish, so feel free to do whatever you'd like.
 Some things you can try are unlocking all block combinations, creating art, or advancing up the points leaderboard.

-• All usable commands are listed in [Commands](Commands.md).\
+• All usable commands are listed in [Commands](Commands.md).

 • All possible block combinations are listed in [Block Combinations](Combinations.md).
-Some combinations may require purchasing in the shop or through unlocking by playing.\
+Some combinations may require purchasing in the shop or through unlocking by playing.

+• Each block type has its own protection time to prevent immediate griefing.
+Check them out in [Block Protection Times](BlockProtection.md)

 • All purchasable items, powerups and block combinations are listed in [Shop](Shop.md)

 (Note, not everything listed may be available and also is subject to change)